 Lab Reports are to be submitted at the completion of the lab.
 Lab Reports must be in printed form.
-Remember to keep a back-up in either print or digital format.
+Remember to keep a back-up of each lab.

 LABORATORY PROJECTS

 Lab Topics:

 There are 11 scheduled lab periods this term.
 Formal Lab Reports are to be submitted for grading for Labs 2 through 9.